-The New Machinery segment remains a significant part of the Group's business, however, in the reporting period the revenue share was only 26.7% compared to 54.6% in the comparison period, while the core has moved to Spare Parts (43% up from 32.3%) and Customer Service.
+The New Machinery segment remains a significant part of the Group's business, however, in the reporting period the revenue share was only 35.67% compared to 26.7% in the comparison period, while the core has moved to Spare Parts (42.3% compared to 43%) and Customer Service.

-In 2023 the product range of the New Machinery included agricultural equipment from manufacturers such as Grimme (Germany), Haybuster (USA), Poettinger (Austria), Fliegl (Germany), Gregoire Besson (France), Bednar (Czech Republic), Bressel (Germany), BVL (Germany), Einboeck (Austria), Basak (Turkey), ROC, (Italy), Jiangsu (China), LOVOL (China), and NAGRO (Russia).
+In 2024 the product range of the New Machinery included equipment from manufacturers such as LOVOL (China), LiuGong (China), SANY (China), UMG (Russia), Bednar (Czech Republic), MST (Turkey), Gregoire Besson (France), Kramer (Germany), Poettinger (Austria), NAGRO (Russia), Grimme (Germany), BONUM (Russia), BVL (Germany), Kirovets (Russia), Haybuster (USA), Polymia (Russia), Einboeck (Austria), Tecnoma (France), ROC (Italy), Geringhoff (Germany), Fliegl (Germany), Suolun (China), Basak (Turkey), Hardi (Denmark), Bressel (Germany), ZOOMLION (China), Jiangsu (China).

-The range of road-construction and municipal machinery and equipment that Ekotechnika started selling in March 2022 is represented by brands such as UMG (Russia), MST (Turkey) and LiuGong (China); the revenue-share however is still very small.
+The range of road-construction and municipal machinery and equipment that Ekotechnika started selling in March 2022 is represented by brands such as UMG (Russia), AUTOCRAN (Russia), XGMA (China), MST (Turkey), LiuGong (China); the revenue-share is small, but the segment shows satisfactory growth rates.